frobese/erloci/README.md

 __NOTE__: Setting the environment variables for the comand line tools might be needed: ``"C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvarsall.bat" x64``

 ### 3rd party dependencies

 #### Threadpool

 The threadpool code (threadpool.cpp/h) is developed by Mathias Brossard mathias@brossard.org.
 His threadpool library is hosted at https://github.com/mbrossard/threadpool.
 This library is unused (not linked) in a Windows environment.
 For an easier installation process we include the required threadpool files in the erloci repo.
 So this is NOT a dependency you have to resolve by yourself.

 #### Oracle Call Interface (OCI)

 OCI provides a high performance, native 'C' language based interface to the Oracle Database.
 There is no ODBC layer between your application and the database.
 Since we don't want to distribute the Oracle Code you MUST download the OCI Packages (basic and devel) from the Oracle Website: http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html.

-#### Compile ERLOCI in Windows command line
-Make sure you have `MSbuild.exe` in path.
-After that `rebar3 compile` will take care the rest.
-Currently erloci can only be build with VS2008.

 ### Erlang to/from Oracle datatype mapping (currently)